MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-verticals.md

 Additional configuration options are offered on custom verticals and can be used to create the best experience for your users.

 You can add search verticals that are relevant to your organization.
 For example, you could create a vertical for marketing-related content and another for sales, based on the type of information that each department needs.
-You can add verticals to show results from content indexed by [Graph connectors](connectors-overview.md).
-You can’t create a vertical for content that resides in SharePoint.
+Verticals can be added to show results from content indexed by [Graph connectors](connectors-overview.md), but you can’t create a vertical for content that resides in SharePoint.

 ## Create search verticals